OCA/maintainer-tools/CONTRIBUTING.md

 The imports are ordered as

 1. Standard library imports
-2. Related third party imports (One per line sorted and splitted in python stdlib)
+2. Known third party imports (One per line sorted and splitted in python stdlib)
 3. Odoo imports (`openerp`)
 4. Imports from Odoo modules (rarely, and only if necessary)
 5. Local imports in the relative form
+6. Unknown third party imports (One per line sorted and splitted in python stdlib)

 Inside these 5 groups, the imported lines are alphabetically sorted.